-One of the most widespread applications of CBD is in the treatment of Post Traumatic Stress Disorder.
+Studies show one of the most widespread applications of CBD is in the treatment of Post Traumatic Stress Disorder or PTSD.

 PTSD is a very common disorder affecting more than 8 million Americans.
 The symptoms of PTSD are often uncomfortable, including nightmares, avoidance of certain activities, heightened reactions, depression and anxiety.
 The most common treatment for PTSD in the United States is pharmaceutical medication that often carries with it a long list of serious side effects.